stripe-samples/checkout-one-time-payments/README.md

 There are two integrations: `client-only` and `client-and-server`.
 The following are instructions on how to run the `client-and-server` integration.
 For `client-only` setup instructions see [client-only/client/README.md](./client-only/client/README.md)

-This sample includes 5 server implementations in Node, Ruby, Python, Java, and PHP.
+This sample includes 5 server implementations in Java, JavaScript (Node), PHP, Python, and Ruby.
+All servers implement the same routes for the client to communicate with.
+There is a HTML + Vanilla JavaScript as well as a React client implemention available.

 Follow the steps below to run locally.